 Jane Wilson was an older sister who may have lived in Kansas, but if so, only temporarily.
 She was born c.1826 in Missouri, and she married Thomas J. Duncan 13 Mar 1845 in Franklin County, Missouri.
 They were still living there during the 1850 census.
 On 18 Apr 1853, Thomas purchased the NW¼ of Section 17, Township 61, Range 39, in Holt County from Jane's parents for $202.
 This Thomas is the other Thomas Duncan who could have moved to Kansas along with James Wilson.
 If it was in fact he and Jane, they must have returned soon afterward to Holt County where they were in Dallas Township in 1860.
 Thomas must have died before 1870, since Jane was listed as the head of household in that year.
 They had the following children:

-- William Robert Duncan (1845-1920) who fought in the Civil War.
+- William Robert Duncan (1845-1920) who was born 27 Dec 1845 in Franklin County, Missouri.
 He first married Mary Ann Hatfield 27 Jul 1865 in Holt County, and he eventually outlived five wives.
-He died after being hit by a train while walking home in Hubbell, Nebraska.
+He died 06 Jan 1920 in Hubbell, Thayer County, Nebraska, when he was struck by a train while walking home.
+William's Civil War service will be discussed later in this chapter.

 Jane remarried 06 Nov 1872 in Holt County to Daniel Smith with whom she is not known to have had any children.
 She is last found on the 1880 census in Bigelow Township.
 The book, Gone Home, by Eileen Derr, lists a newspaper report of a Mrs. Daniel Smith who died in the Thief's Neck area near Big Lake on 24 Mar 1882 of Erysipelas, a type of bacterial skin infection.
 That was the area of their farm, so this is most likely Jane.